mohib42/HelloWorld-Java/README.md

 Step 1: Install Java (JDK)

-1️⃣ Go to the Oracle JDK Download Page.
+Go to the Oracle JDK Download Page.

-2️⃣ Download the Windows x64 Installer for the latest LTS version.
+Download the Windows x64 Installer for the latest LTS version.

-3️⃣ Run the installer and follow the instructions to complete the installation.
+Run the installer and follow the instructions to complete the installation.

-✅ Check Installation:
+Check Installation:
 Open Command Prompt and type:

 java --version

-Step 2: Create a Folder to Save Your Java Program
+Step 2: Create a Folder to Save My Java Program

-📁 Create a folder in any drive (for example, D: drive) and name it something like:
+Create a new folder, for example:

 D:\javaprogram

 Step 3: Write the Program

-✏️ Open Notepad (or any text editor) and write the following code:
+Open Notepad (or any text editor) and write the following code:

 public class testjava {
     public static void main(String[] args) {